Handling 4 of the most common summer horse hazards

 Treatment options include supplementing diets with a source of omega-3 fatty acids, providing antihistamines or applying topical creams and insect repellents, but the best course of action is taking steps to prevent or eliminate the presence of these pests.
 You should regularly remove manure from both stalls and pastures and use stall fans to discourage gnats from lingering.
 Keep at-risk horses inside at dawn and dusk, as these are the most active feeding hours for midges.

 4. Sunburn: Humans have grown increasingly concerned with skin health, especially when it comes to sun-related safety.
 However, it can be somewhat easy to overlook horse sunburn protection, despite a real need for it — particularly for those with white-skinned areas or pale coats.
 Sunburn most commonly affects the faces and heels of horses because these areas often have non-pigmented, pink skin patches and less hair coverage.
 Just as with humans, this condition can not only be painful but is recurrently associated with an increased likelihood of developing skin cancer.

 Owners must take preventative measures with horses prone to sunburn, such as stabling during daylight hours and providing overnight turnout time instead.
 Many human sunscreens are viable options for horses, and those containing zinc oxide are thought to be the most effective.
 However, you must reapply it at regular intervals for this method to be truly impactful.
 A full-face fly mask with ears and UV protection may also prove helpful.

-I want to learn more about equine nutrition.
+I want to learn more about equine health and nutrition.